Vasey's Wild-lime

 Maintenance

 Low maintenance and drought tolerant.
 Needs protection from cold temperatures, as frost can damage the plant.
-Native to a very small area in South Texas.
 Hard to find commercially.
 Responds to training very well as the new year’s wood is very pliable.
 Likes full sun and unimproved soils.
 Make certain this plant is not situated in a puddle-prone area, as it will not tolerate wet feet.
-Propagation: cutting.
+Native habitat: a very small area in South Texas, woodlands, chaparral, arid regions.

 Blooms January-June.
 South Texas native large shrub or small tree.
 Plants grow into a mostly upright, very unique form similar to Ocotillo.
 Male and female flowers on separate plants.
 The fruit is a capsule.
 Larval host: Mexican Blue Wing butterfly.